squarepupil/website-pages/pages/our-story.md

 founders were involved with pre-school groups that were focused on what children naturally do best - play!
-While observing their own young children grow and learn, the founders recognized that play - which is how all children learn to interpret and manage their world - should not stop when a child turns
+While observing their own young children grow and learn, the founders recognized that play - which is how all children learn to interpret and manage their world - should not stop when a child turns 5.
-5. They wanted a school where play (which we define as any activity with no known outcome) was not squashed, or limited to a certain amount of time per day, or only available to the youngest students.
+They wanted a school where play (which we define as any activity with no known outcome) was not squashed, or limited to a certain amount of time per day, or only available to the youngest students.
 Instead, they wanted a school that celebrated and encouraged play for all students of all ages.
-After years of planning and researching, Arts & Ideas opened it’s doors in 2008 in a small rented space with just 9 students.
+After years of planning and researching, Arts & Ideas opened its doors in 2008 in a small rented space with just 9 students.

-$The school first opened in the upstairs hall of the Church of the Messiah in the Hamilton/Lauraville neighborhood in Northeast Baltimore.
+The school first opened in the upstairs hall of the Church of the Messiah in the Hamilton/Lauraville neighborhood of Northeast Baltimore.
 While the space at the church was lovely - bright, welcoming, and warm - the school quickly began to outgrow the available square footage there.
 Another obstacle at the church was the sharing of space - other groups used some of our rooms, meaning